eformat/ragit-dev/docs/5-rag-the-rest/README.md

 # RAG the Rest

-All the other things ...
+All the other fun and advanced things we could do with RAG ...

 - Semi-Structured RAG
 - Multimodal RAG